Osgood Schlatter Disease: Why the Cause is Back-Related

 - R.I.C.E (despite an industry shift in the way we use ice)

-- Complete rest or reduction in activity
+- Complete rest or reduction of activity

 - Various leg strength and mobility exercises